Florida drivers are required to have these coverages and minimum limits:

 What PIP can cover

-If you're injured in a covered accident, PIP can pay up to 80 percent of your injury costs, and up to 60 percent of lost wages if you can't work due to injuries caused by the accident.
+If you're injured in a covered accident, personal injury protection can pay up to 80 percent of your injury costs, and up to 60 percent of lost wages if you can't work due to injuries caused by the accident.
 If you're unable to perform regular household tasks, PIP can also help pay for substitute services like cooking and cleaning.

 When drivers can sue for medical expenses